tillgrallert/slides/2017-mesa/2017-mesa_slides.md

 <div class="c_right c_width-50">
 ### core regulations

-- restrictions:
+- abrogating earlier laws
-    + pre-publication permits
-    + public announcements in the streets are limited to periodical titles
+- new restrictions: pre-publication permits, public announcements in the streets are limited to periodical titles
-- surveillance:
-    + random inspections
-    + all information must be supplied at least in Ottoman
+- surveillance: random inspections, all information must be supplied in Ottoman
 - liabilities: every part of the trade
 - enforcement: police, directorate of public instruction, judiciary